School of Arts and Sciences

 In a more general perspective, a film that resonates with us can expand our consciousness.
 It can make us more aware of the world and of our place within it, help us understand ourselves as well as others.
 Claire Denis, a great French filmmaker, once said that the films that move her are “the image of the world.
 Once we've seen them, they enter our memory, we can not erase them from ourselves.”
 I don’t know that it could be said any better than this.

 The Albertine French Film Festival will take place from October 25 to November 19, 2024 in the Wasserman Cinematheque, Sachar International Center at Brandeis University.
-Additional details will be forthcoming.
+See the full schedule.